Keynsham: Sport

 Keynsham Cricket Club play at the Frank Taylor Memorial Ground, their 1st XI compete in the West of England Premier League Division 2.
 Marcus Trescothick is the most noticeable player to have played for the club.
 His family remain members of the club, which incorporates over 100 senior members and 100 junior members.

-Keynsham rugby football club play at Crown Field.
+Keynsham Rugby Football Club play at Crown Field.
 The club's most notable and tragic event occurred on 24 December 1992, when there was a fatal road accident outside the club's ground.
 A Ford Fiesta car ploughed into 11 people leaving the annual festive disco.
 One woman, 21-year-old Sarah Monnelle, died at the scene.
 A second person, 24-year-old rugby player Richard Barnett, died in hospital two days later from his injuries.
 Clive Sutton was later found guilty on a double charge of causing death by dangerous driving and sentenced to four years in prison at Bristol Crown Court.

+Keynsham Hockey Club play at Wellsway School.
+The club currently runs 3 ladies’, 2 men's and 1 mixed team, plus 5 youth teams at various age groups for children aged 7 and upwards.
+The club was formerly known as Fry's Hockey Club and had existed for nearly 100 years.
+Fry's Hockey Club was based at Fry Club on the Somervale site for Fry's, then Cadbury's before it closed in 2012.
+Hockey was played at the site from the 1920s when the Fry's chocolate factory reputedly had more than 15 ladies teams.
+By the 1970s the club had shrunk to only two ladies' teams whose games were played only as friendlies on a Saturday using a grass pitch.
+Since then, the club has grown to its present structure.

 Keynsham Town F.C. were founded in 1895.
 They have played continuously apart from a break during World War II and moved to their current ground, the Crown Field, in 1945.
 They first played in the Bristol & District League and progressed through the Bristol Combination, Bristol Premier and Somerset Senior League and won the Somerset Senior Cup in 1951–52 and 1957–58.
 They were elected to the Western League in 1973 but were relegated three years later in 1976.
 Since then they have been promoted to the Premier Division three times and relegated three times.
 They won the Somerset Senior Cup for the third time in 2002–03 and reached the 5th round of the FA Vase in 2003–04.
 They currently play in the Western Football League Division 1.

 There is a bowls club situated at the Memorial Park.
 The Fry Tennis Club has courts located within the town's Somerdale estate.
 Keynsham leisure centre was built in 1965 by British Gas as a gift to the town.
 It includes a swimming pool, gymnasium and sauna.